TheDarkWolfer/Watcher/README.md

 ## What's in this repository
 This tool aims to notify you when connections are attempted on your device on specific ports, and sends that information to you through a discord bot with the IP, the timestamp, and the affected service.
 Those informations are also logged in a file of your choosing (default being `whois_results.log`)
 There is also a small script (`get_whois_d_lmao.sh`) that you can use in order to automatically poll whois servers and ipinfo.io in order to gather information on the IPs that attempted to connect, gathered from the aforementionned logs.
+If necessary, there is also an example of how the .env file for this project should be written, with the variables being already available and just needing to fill in the blanks.
 ---
 #2 How to use
 First, clone this repository using git and cd into it: